AndLesav/spip-on-kummer/README.md

 extensions".

 ## Authors
-Andrea Lesavourey, T Plantard, W Susilo.
+Andrea Lesavourey, Thomas Plantard, Willy Susilo.

 ## Softwares
 The code has been tested with Magma V2.24-9.

 ## Warning
 This code does not come with any guarantee.

-## ACKNOWLEDGMENTS:
+## ACKNOWLEDGMENTS
-We *deeply* thank Olivier Bernard from who we got the inspiration for the code organisation.
+We *deeply* thank Olivier Bernard from who we got the inspiration for the organisation of the scripts.

 ## How to use scripts?